 Next, we leverage the wide geographic scope of KIP to explore where the effects are the largest.
-As discussed in World Bank (1995), one concern is the upgrades can improve land values but also make slums more permanent than they otherwise would be.
+As discussed in World Bank (1995), one concern is that the upgrades can improve land values but also make slums more permanent than they otherwise would be.
 Once the gains from formalization are large enough to justify redevelopment, there can be a reversal in market outcomes as non-upgraded slums formalize.
 Intuitively, the KIP effects are most likely to be negative in areas with greater redevelopment potential, which we capture using proximity to the CBD.

 While KIP covered a large area (110 square km), it is disproportionately in the center of modern Jakarta because KIP kampungs were settled early and the city has expanded outwards across the decades.
-We categorize Jakarta into central (pixels and sub-blocks that are 0 to 5km from the

-Golden Triangle, inclusive), middle (5km to 10km), and peripheral (10km to 20km) regions.22 Strikingly, 44% of the program area is in the center, relative to 43% and 13% in the middle and periphery.
+We categorize Jakarta into central (pixels and sub-blocks that are 0 to 5km from the Golden Triangle, inclusive), middle (5km to 10km), and peripheral (10km to 20km) regions.
+Strikingly, 44% of the program area is in the center, relative to 43% and 13% in the middle and periphery.

 We trace out the heterogeneous effects of KIP by distance to the CBD, utilizing the full sample and interacting the KIP dummy with indicators for the central/middle/peripheral regions (the omitted group is the non-KIP region in the periphery).
 We also add two indicators for the central and middle regions, in addition to hamlet fixed effects and our controls.
 We do not have enough power to detect heterogeneous effects with the boundary sample and the historical sample is too concentrated in the center.
 The three interaction coefficients are identified from 303 hamlets that have variation in KIP status and are spread across Jakarta, with 34% of the hamlets in the center, 48% in the middle, and 18% in the periphery.
 As a reference, this breakdown is similar to the geographic distribution for the full sample of hamlets (31/41/28%), except there is less KIP presence in the periphery.

 We find patterns consistent with the scatterplots above (Figure 2).
-Column 1 of Table 3 presents larger KIP effects for land values in the center (-14 log points), compared to the middle (-10 log points) and periphery (-9 log points).
-Columns 2 and 3 present heterogeneous effects for the extensive and intensive margins of building heights using the photo sample of 19,515 pixels.
+Column 1 of Table 2 presents larger estimated effects for log land values in the center (-0.14), compared to the middle (-0.10) and periphery (-0.09).
+Columns 2 and 3 present heterogeneous effects for the extensive and intensive margins of building heights.
 The dependent variables are an indicator for buildings with more than three floors (column 2) and log of the number of floors (column 3, dropping pixels without buildings).
-Consistent with the plots above, we find taller buildings in non-KIP central locations (13 log points) relative to the middle (6 log points) and periphery (4 log points).
+Consistent with the plots above, we find taller buildings in non-KIP central locations (0.13 estimate for log heights) relative to the middle (0.06) and periphery (0.04).
 The estimated effects for buildings above 3 floors are even (7, 7, and 6 p.p., respectively).